ringcentral/ringcentral-faq/docs/basics.md

 You can visit RingCentral Customer Care Center: https://success.ringcentral.com where you can get all kinds of help including online chat and live call.

-### Can I try the API quickly without writting any code?
+### Can I try the API quickly without writing any code?

 Yes.
 Please use our API Explorer: https://developer.ringcentral.com/api-explorer/latest/index.html